Katrina Szish

 Katrina Szish (/zɪʃ/ ZISH) is an American television personality, broadcaster and journalist.
 Szish announced in early May 2022 that she had joined Newsmax TV as an afternoon anchor, pairing with Bob Sellers to host daily the channel's American Agenda two-hour program.
 She was previously a regular contributor on Fox Business Network and the Wendy Williams Show.
 She was an entertainment contributor for Good Afternoon America and a contributing correspondent for The Early Show on CBS News.
-She has also been the current host of Cindy Crawford's Meaningful Beauty infomercial.
+She formerly hosted Cindy Crawford's Meaningful Beauty infomercial.

 Szish has a background in journalism, having held numerous positions at fashion magazines, including YM, VOGUE, and GQ magazine.
 She has worked alongside Barbara Walters, Larry King, Diane Sawyer and Bill O'Reilly.
 Szish has appeared at the Oscar Awards and has interviewed celebrities and designers, including Justin Timberlake and Oleg Cassini (she conducted the last known televised interview with him for ABC News prior to his death in 2006), Szish currently lives in New York City with her husband, Marc Korczykowski.